 |---|---|---|---|---|---|

-12 open issues.
-The Twilio ETI team specifically warns against running community MCP servers alongside the official one — a notable security stance suggesting they take the threat of tool-poisoning seriously.
+104 stars, 37 forks, MIT license.
+The Twilio ETI team still warns against running community MCP servers alongside the official one — a security stance against tool-poisoning.

-Community SMS-focused alternatives: YiyangLi/sms-mcp-server (simple SMS via Twilio), deshartman/twilio-messaging-mcp-server (messaging-focused), deshartman/twilio-agent-payments-mcp-server (PCI-compliant payment flows — unique in the ecosystem).
+Community SMS-focused alternatives remain: YiyangLi/sms-mcp-server, deshartman/twilio-messaging-mcp-server, deshartman/twilio-agent-payments-mcp-server (PCI-compliant payment flows — unique in the ecosystem).

 SendGrid (Community)